All Episodes

 It's just, it's families.

-It's just it's the way things are.
+It's just, it's the way things are.

-So you have these kids and they arrive on campus and they're full of individuality and full of the individual spirit.
+So you have these kids, and they arrive on campus, and they're full of individuality and full of the individual spirit.

 They're full of the consciousness of self.

-And they're there to do whatever they're going to make there.
+And they're there to do whatever.

 And it becomes a total return to childhood with the professors becoming the parents.